 Brand Citation Counts Per Engine Across 3 Waves

-This table shows how many tracked brands each engine linked to with a direct URL.
+This table shows how many tracked brands each engine linked to with a direct URL across all 20 queries.
 These are not mentions (brand name appearing in text), these are citations (brand website URL included in the response).

-ChatGPT is the most volatile.
-Its citation count nearly halved in one week, then partially recovered the next.
-Claude is the most deterministic engine in the dataset: exactly 6 brand citations in all three waves.
+ChatGPT is the most volatile engine in the dataset.
+Its citation count nearly halved between Wave 1 and Wave 2, then partially recovered.
+Claude is the sharpest contrast: exactly 6 brand citations in all three waves, with an 8% volatility score compared to ChatGPT's 39%.
 Grok jumped from 2 to 7 between Wave 1 and Wave 2, then held steady.

 Cross-Engine Consensus Over Time